Storidge/cio-user-docs/integrations/prometheus.md

 # Monitoring Storidge cluster metrics with Prometheus and Grafana

-### Why Prometheus?
+### Prometheus Metrics

-Prometheus is the standard open-source monitoring solution for many clusters.
+Prometheus is a standard open-source monitoring solution for many clusters.
 As it does not come with a feature-rich dashboard, it is often paired with Grafana; Prometheus gathers time-series data, while Grafana visualizes it.

 The Storidge cluster metrics for Prometheus are available at the /metrics endpoint of all nodes on port 8282.

-A reference Prometheus configuration file and sample Grafana dashboard are available on our GitHub repo.
+Your application can poll http://<NODE_IP_ADDRESS>:8282/metrics to get their runtime values.

 ### Install Prometheus and Grafana